 It is also important to use:

-- Number of hits since the online event.
+- Number of hits since your online event.
 How many people from the total number of participants became interested in your additional offers, provided feedback - all this is necessary to evaluate the event.

 - The study of visitor ratings will also provide valuable information.
 At the end of the online event, you can offer to fill out a short questionnaire, which will include questions about the level of the online event.
 Questions of closed and open type, as well as a field for recommendations and wishes for the future - choose the form of the questionnaire that suits your plans and capabilities to analyze.